Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 ## Surface

-Overall, we want this project to have a tight look but at the same time it needs to breath so choice of fonts, icons and colorschemes, but also the positioning will be important to reach this result.<br><br>In our strategy we have determined to use an eye catcher to spark the user's interest.
-For consistency and thus a good look and feel the choice of color scheme will be based on the eyecatcher we are going to implement.
+We want this version of Outbreak to have a more modern look than the original version.

 * Colour scheme
-    * The two main colours are #5DADE2 and #FAFAFA
+    * The main colour is #0095DD.

 * Typography
-    * The main font for text paragraphs is Lato and is used throughout the website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-The font used for all the headings is Montserratn again with Sans Serif as fallback.
-Both are clean, modern fonts and thus appropriate for this project.
+    * The main font for text paragraphs is Arial and this is the only font used throughout the project.

-* Imagery
-    * Gradients were used to overlay my personal pictures.

 # Technologies Used